 by Daniel Teachey, SAS Insights Editor

 Cyberattacks are becoming a standard part of the news cycle.
-With organizations facing an increasing set of threats from more venues, I talked with Stu Bradley, Sr. Business Director of Security Intelligence at SAS, about the role of analytics in the evolving cybersecurity world.
+With organizations facing an increasing set of threats from more venues, I talked with Stu Bradley, Vice President of the Cybersecurity Practice at SAS, about the role of analytics in the evolving cybersecurity world.

 What are the potential consequences of a cyber breach?